thebiggest0/1510-term-project/README.md

 Will you be the beacon of light in these dark times?

 Embark on this journey, outmaneuver the forces of darkness, and carve a path to victory.
 Your legacy as a Jedi awaits.

+## Retrospective

+We attempted the GUI and was not able to fully implement it.
+If we had more time, we wish to create more dialogue and interactive elements in the game as well as enhance combat and make our save system work for different levels as well.